Space-TimeWillTell/Channeling-Keyser-Soze/characters.md

     wake up at any second now;
 - ...

-If you don't know the answer, it might be a sign that you don't need to create that character yet – a character with no role is one who has pretty strong chances of never showing up in the course of the story.
+If you don't know the answer, in some cases, it might be a sign that you don't need to create that character yet – a character with no role is one who has pretty strong chances of never showing up in the course of the story.
 Then again, you may have a very good reason to create that character, so let's look at a few examples.